 Is the Tunneling Technique Right for Everyone?

 The tunneling technique is highly effective, but it is not ideal for every case.
-Patients with multiple areas of recession and sufficient existing gum tissue often respond best.
-Adequate tissue thickness is necessary to create tunnels safely and predictably.
+Patients with multiple areas of recession and adequate tissue thickness are often the best candidates.
+In cases where tissue is too thin or anatomical considerations limit tunnel creation, alternative biologic grafting approaches may provide more predictable outcomes.

-If tunneling is not the best option, Dr. Anderson offers a full range of biologic gum recession treatments, including other grafting techniques tailored to individual anatomy.
-This ensures every patient has access to the most appropriate solution for achieving a healthier, fuller gumline.
+Dr. Anderson offers a full spectrum of minimally invasive gum recession treatments tailored to individual anatomy and long-term goals.
+This personalized planning ensures that each patient receives the most appropriate, biologically sound solution for restoring a healthy, fuller gumline.

 Schedule a Consultation for Gum Recession Treatment in Bloomfield Hills, MI

 If you are experiencing gum recession and want to explore advanced, minimally invasive treatment options, a professional evaluation is the first step.
-Dr. Lauren Anderson and the team at Anderson Periodontal Wellness provide specialized periodontal care rooted in biologic principles and advanced training.
+Dr. Lauren Anderson and the team at Anderson Periodontal Wellness provide specialized periodontal care rooted in biologic principles, advanced training, and compassionate precision.

 To learn whether the tunneling technique is right for you, schedule a consultation online or call (248) 480-4910 today.